Three Environmental Science Major Tracks

 Applying research skills to understanding our ecological world

-Coursework and fieldwork prepares students for careers in ecology, wildlife studies, botany, marine biology, forestry, or other field biology vocations.
+Coursework and fieldwork prepares students for careers in ecology, wildlife studies (with field work programs in Kenya), botany, marine biology, forestry, or other field biology vocations.
+The college offers May-term classes at the J.N.
+Roth Marine Biology station and multiple field classes at our 1,189 acre field station, Merry Lea Environmental Learning Center.

 Examining collaborative, interdisciplinary approaches to environmental challenges

-Students earn 15 credits through participating in the fully residential Sustainability Leadership Semester at Merry Lea, or through the Campus Sustainability Track, where classes are taken in multiple departments.
+Students in the sustainability environmental science track earn 15 credits through participating in the fully residential Sustainability Leadership Semester at Merry Lea, or through the Campus Sustainability Track, where classes are taken in multiple departments.

 Implementing agricultural practices built on ecological principles